 Good Ol’ Fry Up

 Sometimes you just can’t beat a good old fry up for brunch!
-Think crispy bacon, eggs, sauteed spinach and cherry tomatoes.
+Think crispy bacon, eggs, sauteed spinach and a small serve of sliced tomato.
 I’m drooling.
 The best part about a fry up is you can create a range of options and then people pick and choose their favourites.

 You can even fancy things up a bit by popping a relish on the table.
 I love adding my simple tomato relish or you can grab something from the supermarket.
 Make sure you check all labels for trace gluten if you are cooking for a coeliac.